-- All high school students with a permanent, physical disability may be eligible to participate on their school's track and field team. - Students will be members of the school's track team and will compete at the school's meets, regardless of the number of wheelchair competitors. - The athletes should compete in their school's team uniform. - The top qualifiers over the entire track season in each event will advance to compete at the state track meet just like athletes without disabilities. - State High School Associations may require coaches to complete specified training in wheelchair track and field. - All times and distances are to be reported to the State High School Association or their designed representative and must include the athlete's name, school, grade, results, location, and date of meet.
+- All high school students falling under the IPC classification system may be eligible to participate in their school's track and field program, including students with a physical disability, visual impairment, and/or intellectual disability. - Students will be members of the school's track team and will compete at the school's meets, regardless of the number of wheelchair competitors. - The athletes should compete in their school's team uniform. - How athletes qualify for a State Championships vary from state to state, it is best to check with your State HS Athletic Association to find the procedure for you State. - State High School Associations may require coaches to complete specified training in wheelchair track and field. - All times and distances are to be reported to the State High School Association or their designated representative and must include the athlete's name, school, grade, results, location, and date of meet.